Introduction to Arithmetic Groups: Statement of the theorem

 It is not difficult to see that every group homomorphism from~$\integer^k$ to~$\real^n$ can be extended to a continuous homomorphism from~$\real^k$ to~$\real^n$ \csee{ZkSuperrigEx}.
 Noting that $\integer^k$ is a lattice in~$\real^k$, it is natural to hope that, analogously, homomorphisms defined on~$\Gamma$ can be extended to be defined on all of~$G$.
-The Margulis Superrigidity Theorem accomplishes this if $\Rrank G \ge 2$, but there are some minor technical issues in the statement.
+The Margulis Superrigidity Theorem shows this is true if $G$ has no simple factors isomorphic to $\SO(1,m)$ or $\SU(1,m)$, except that the conclusion may only be true modulo finite groups and up to a bounded error.
+Here is an illustrative special case that is easy to state, because the bounded error does not arise.